luma-shlooma/nixos-config/modules/home-manager/toucher/readme.md

+NOTE:

+My understanding of nix has improved a lot since, this currently SUCKS.
+If I every find myself actually wanting to use this, it needs to be completely rewritten.

+---

 This is a small script to "touch" new files with configuration for default data.
 It consists of a shell script, a shell alias for the script, and a shell environment variable pointing to the local config directory.
 The config directory should be at ~/.config/toucher.